-The two main objectives of our sales and marketing strategy are increasing the number of university online degree programs utilizing our services and helping our university partners recruit and retain more online degree students.
+The two main objectives of our sales and marketing strategy are to increase the number of university online degree programs utilizing our services and to help our university partners recruit and retain more online degree students.

 We employ a business development team to establish new relationships with universities, including those with existing online programs and others interested in developing online programs.
 We are in continuous discussions with additional universities regarding their online programs.